 The ESPP allows eligible employees of the Company with an opportunity to purchase Common Shares through accumulated payroll deductions up to a maximum 15% of eligible compensation.
-The ESPP was implemented by consecutive offering periods with a new offering period commencing on the first trading day on or after February 1 and August 1 each year, or on such other date as the Board of Directors will determine, and continuing thereafter until terminated in accordance with the Plan.
+The ESPP was implemented by consecutive offering periods with a new offering period commencing on the first trading day on or after February 1 and August 1 each year, or on such other date as the Board of Directors will determine and continuing thereafter until terminated in accordance with the Plan.
 Unless the Board of Directors provides otherwise, the purchase price will be equal to eighty five percent (85%) of the fair market value of a Common Share on the offering date or the exercise date, whichever is lower.
 The maximum number of Common Shares available for sale under the ESPP is 1,700,000 Common Shares.
-The first six month offering period began on February 1, 2022 and there were no Common Shares issued under the ESPP as of June 30, 2022 (December 31, 2021 - nil).
+The first six-month offering period began on February 1, 2022, and ended on August 1, 2022.
+There were 10,858 Common Shares issued under the ESPP as of September 30, 2022 (December 31, 2021 - nil).
+The second six-month period began on August 1, 2022, and will end on February 1, 2023.

-Stock option transactions for the six months ended June 30, 2022 and June 30, 2021, are summarized as follows:
+Stock option transactions for the nine months ended September 30, 2022, and September 30, 2021, are summarized as follows: